'tis the damn season

 The holidays linger like bad perfume

-You can run, but only so far
+You can run but only so far

-I escaped it too, remember how you watched me leave
+Remember how you watched me leave

-But if it’s okay with you, it’s okay with me
+But if it’s okay with you

 We could call it even